hugeblank/Shatter/README.md

 2. Find an unbound wireless keyboard, this functions as both a keyboard & mouse, keep that in mind.

 # Putting it all Together
-Here's an example of how you could put your startup file together:
+Here's an example of how you could put a startup file together, runs shell on the redirected overlay glasses:
 ```
 os.loadAPI("shatter.lua") -- Load the shatter API
 parallel.waitForAll(shatter.handler,